Learning Trajectory-Word Alignments for Video-Language Tasks

 \subsection{Ablation Studies}

-We conduct comprehensive ablation studies to evaluate the effectiveness of the proposed trajectory-to-word (T2W) attention, concatenation strategy, and fine-grained align-before-fuse (FG-ABF) strategy.
+We conduct comprehensive ablation studies to evaluate the effectiveness of the proposed trajectory-to-word (T2W) attention and Hierarchical Frame-Selector (HFS) module.

-\textbf{Comparing Methods.} \textbf{Base}: We use a symmetric cross-modal encoder that contains patch-to-word (P2W) and word-to-patch (W2P) attentions. \textbf{T2W}: We replace P2W attention in Base by our T2W attention. \textbf{ConCat}: Since our cross-modal encoder is asymmetric, we concatenate the text and video [CLS] tokens to calculate the VTM loss, which is different from the symmetric ones~\cite{ALPRO, VIOLET, objectawareVP} that only use text [CLS] token. \textbf{TW-BERT}: We additionally apply fine-grained align-before-fuse to the baseline ConCat and then the integral TW-BERT is built.
+\textbf{Comparing Methods.} \textbf{Base}: We use a symmetric cross-modal encoder that contains patch-to-word (P2W) and word-to-patch (W2P) attentions. \textbf{T2W}: We replace P2W attention in Base by our T2W attention. \textbf{MeanP}: Another simple way to consider temporal knowledge is to mean pool the embeddings along the temporal axis.
+Specifically, we simply average $\{\bm{y}_1,...,\bm{y}_T\}$.
+These three ablations are implemented using the zero-shot setting.

+\textbf{[L1,L2]}: We insert frame-selector layer into the L1-th and L2-th layers. \textbf{F@T}: We sample T frames into the model. \textbf{F@T1-T2-T3}: We use Hierarchical Frame Selector where ``F@T1-T2-T3'' denotes that T1 frames are originally input into the model and then T2 and T3 frames are respectively remained by the first and second frame-selector layers.
+All these ablations are implemented using the fine-tuning setting.

 \textbf{Quantitative Results.} Table~\ref{tab:ablation} compares the performances of diverse baselines.
-From this table, we can see that T2W outperforms Base, \eg, T2W achieves 1.5\% R@5 improvements on MSRVTT for zero-shot evaluation, which suggests that our T2W attention can exploit more temporal contexts to better solve video-language tasks.
-Also, ConCat is better than T2W on different tasks, \eg, ConCat achieves 28.0\% of R@1 score in DiDeMo zero-shot text-to-video retrieval task while T2W only has 27.4\%.
-This proves that the concatenation strategy is effective in this asymmetric cross-modal encoder case.
-Lastly, we can see that TW-BERT also beats Concat by using the fine-grained align-before-fuse strategy, \eg, TW-BERT achieves 1.6\% of R@5 improvements on MSRVTT for zero-shot evaluation, which validates the power of this strategy.
+From this table, we can see that T2W outperforms Base, \eg, T2W achieves 3.6\% R@5 improvements on MSRVTT for zero-shot evaluation, which suggests that our T2W attention can exploit more temporal contexts to better solve video-language tasks.
+Also, T2W achieves higher scores than MeanP on different tasks, \eg, T2W achieves 28.4\% of R@1 score in DiDeMo zero-shot text-to-video retrieval task while MeanP only has 27.4\%.
+Applying mean-pooling strategy indeed fuse all the temporal knowledge, however, simply averaging all $\bm{y}_t$ also means that the contexts \underline{\textit{over the whole time axis}} are used, while lots of objects may only \underline{\textit{span a few frames}} and using all the temporal contexts may introduce trivial or even harmful noises.
+This proves that our T2W attention can capture more important cross-modal associations in this asymmetric cross-modal encoder case.